mbertaboni/telecylance/README.md

     /setup XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXXX YYYYYYYY-YYYY-YYYY-YYYY-YYYYYYYYYYYY ZZZZZZZZ-ZZZZ-ZZZZ-ZZZZ-ZZZZZZZZZZZZ -euc1 Tenant_friendly_name

-if you need to setup other tenants you can call /setup and follow the interactive setup
+Where Xs stands for tenantID, Ys stands for appID and Zs stands for appSecret. if you need to setup other tenants you can call /setup and follow the interactive setup

 ![Telecylance Logo](/images/setup.png)